 Start your industry analysis report with a general description of the industry.
 Include one or two paragraphs about industry size, product, and geographical density.

 Describe the company

 Include information about the company you might want to research.
 Fill out all general and relevant information about the company.

 Understand the competitors and if possible mention some statistical information about their income, profit, etc. Describe their product range if possible.
-Mention about their strategy and upcoming product.
+Mention their strategy and upcoming product.

-Porters analyzed for five forces analysis and PESTLE analysis and company SWOT analysis.
+Porter analyzed for five forces analysis and PESTLE analysis and company SWOT analysis.

 GDP and inflation effects

 Mention how much the sector is contributing to GDP and how it has been affected by rising inflation.
 Give the same future vision.